fmExcense/compositeurdigital.github.io/en/manage_contents.md

 ## Display order

-Compositeur Digital will display all items in folders using an alphabetical order.
+The Compositeur Digital will display folders and documents using an alphabetical order.
 You can however force a specific order for documents and folders by prefixing the names with a number.
 The Compositeur Digital will not display the numbers but will arrange the items accordingly.

->If you need to display a file with a name starting with a number (e.g. `3D render`), see the [Advanced configuration](config#configuration_dun_document) section.
+>Note : If you ever need to display a file with a name starting with a number (e.g. `3D render`) please refer to the [Advanced configuration](config#configuration_dun_document) section.

 ## Thumbnails

-Compositeur Digital will generate thumbnails for all documents.
-You can also customize the thumbnail for any document or folder for cases.
+The Compositeur Digital will automatically create thumbnails for all documents.
+You can customize thumbnails for all documents or folders of your environment.

 ### Folder thumbnails

-With no specified thumbnail for a folder, Compositeur Digital will use the thumbnail of the first item in ths folder:
+If a thumbnail image has not been defined for a folder or document the Compositeur Digital will auto-create thumbnail image based on the first document located the folder:

 ![explorer no preview folder](img/explorer_nopreview_folder.jpg)

 ![no preview folder](img/nopreview_folder.jpg)

-Add an image file named `_preview` (png or jpg) directly in the folder:
+To create a thumbnail for a folder simply drop an image file named `_preview` (.png or .jpg) directly in the folder:

 ![explorer no preview folder](img/explorer_preview_folder.jpg)